[Europe & United States invasive]

 In their natural environment, Ae. japonicus inhabit forested areas, and are active during the day.
 Females bite humans and large mammals, especially horses, but readily feed on mice and chicks in the laboratory.
 The species overwinters as eggs in cooler portions of its range and as larvae in warmer areas.
 Its successful invasion into Europe and North America has been credited to its larval habitat plasticity, and adult cold tolerance that allows expanded seasonal activity in temperate climates.

-Austria, Belgium, Canada, Croatia, France, Germany, Hungary, Israel, Italy, Japan, Liechtenstein, Luxembourg, Netherlands, Panama, People's Republic of China, Russia, Slovenia, South Korea, Switzerland, Taiwan, Turkey, United States (continental, Hawaiʻi).
+Austria, Belgium, Canada, Croatia, France, Germany, Hungary, Israel, Italy, Japan, Liechtenstein, Luxembourg, Netherlands, Panama, People's Republic of China, Russia, Slovenia, South Korea, Spain, Switzerland, Taiwan, Turkey, United States (continental, Hawaiʻi).

 WRBU VECTOR HAZARD REPORTS